BE A SCHOLAR

 Yes, we encourage students with IEP and/or 504 Plans to apply to LINK.

 Yes, each application must include financial information, regardless of the type of high school your student plans to attend.
-Even though not all LINK Scholars receive a financial scholarship, LINK seeks to service a specific subset of students: Black students with demonstrated financial need.

 The LINK scholarship only applies to our Partnering High Schools.